WinterWindSoftware/autochart-dotnet/README.md

 ### Installation

-1. Download the latest build of the AutoChart.Sdk.dll [from here](raw/master/dotnet/dist/AutoChart.Sdk.dll)
+1. Download the latest build of the AutoChart.Sdk.dll [from here](https://github.com/WinterWindSoftware/autochart-sdk/blob/master/dotnet/dist/AutoChart.Sdk.dll?raw=true).
-2. Add reference to this DLL to your project
+2. Add reference to this DLL to your project.

 ### Authenticating
 The `VisitorService` class acts as the main interface to the AutoChart API.